 In 2005, my husband left me for another woman and filed for divorce.
 Everyone kept telling me I was so lucky that at least we didn’t have kids.
-Though I agreed that divorce wouldn’t be good children, being childless did not make me feel lucky.
+Though I agreed that divorce wouldn’t be good for children, being childless did not make me feel lucky.
 For me the possibility of divorce was devastating.

 It is now almost eight years from the day my husband told me he wanted out of our marriage.
 I had told him “no” and contested the divorce.
 I chose to be a Stander.